BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 We provide one example of planar imaging with the BrightView system in the context of thyroid scintigraphy with single pinhole collimator - https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20PINHOLE_Thyroid.zip .

-The geometry of the SPH collimator was first generated in SolidworksR software (https://www.solidworks.com/) based on the Computer-Aided Design (CAD) drawing provided by the manufacturer and then was converted into the STL format (triangular surface meshes) and imported into GATE.
+The single pinhole collimator was designed with primitive objects available by default in GATE, and with a combination of primitive and STL-based objects.
+We provide the GATE macros and required files for both modeling.

-<sup>2</sup>
+The STL files for the crystal, collimator, and aluminium housing were designed in [Solidworks]<sup>R</sup> {https://www.solidworks.com/}, and then exported into the STL format (triangular surface meshes).

-For modeling the compartments behind the 0.925-cm thick crystal (i.e., back compartment), we followed the “intermediate model” described in (Rault et al., 2011), which represents the compartments as multiple layers and PMTs by a box filled with a mixture of materials.
-Their study shows that the intermediate model provided the best quantitative (sensitivity and spatial resolution) agreement with the measurements for the I-123 source.
-Herein, the back compartments consist of a light guide (0.925 cm), PMTs, and electronics, which are enclosed in the lead and aluminum casings as indicated in Figure 2.
+The figure below illustrate the differences between primitive and STL-based modeling of the collimator.

 ![Screen Shot 2023-06-21 at 10 55 43 PM](https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/assets/84809217/fc97d513-6f32-4f29-8228-78fd53da3793)